junxit/us-congress-code/title-26/chapter-1/sec-1.md

 ### Short Title of 2025 Amendment

 Pub.
+L. 119–64, § 1, Dec.
+26, 2025, 139 Stat.
+1984, provided that: “This Act [amending sections 6303 and 7508A of this title and enacting provisions set out as notes under sections 6303 and 7508A of this title] may be cited as the ‘Disaster Related Extension of Deadlines Act’.”
+Pub.
 L. 119–39, § 1, Nov.
 25, 2025, 139 Stat.
 659, provided that: “This Act [amending section 6213 of this title and enacting provisions set out as notes under section 6213 of this title] may be cited as the ‘Internal Revenue Service Math and Taxpayer Help Act’.”
 Pub.
 L. 119–29, § 1, July 24, 2025, 139 Stat.
 471, provided that: “This Act [amending section 7508A of this title and enacting provisions set out as a note under section 7508A of this title] may be cited as the ‘Filing Relief for Natural Disasters Act’.”

 ### Short Title of 2024 Amendment